More than 20 states report an uptick in new Covid-19 cases after US tops 200,000 deaths - Local News 8

 “Even though things are moving at unprecedented speed for adults and older adults for Covid-19 vaccines, we haven’t yet made inroads to have pediatric trials starting,” said Dr. Buddy Creech, a pediatric infectious disease specialist at Vanderbilt University and one of the authors of the commentary published in the medical journal Clinical Infectious Diseases.

-A spokesperson for Pfizer says the company is “working actively with regulators on a potential pediatric study plan.”
+Pfizer is “working actively with regulators on a potential pediatric study plan,” a company spokesperson said.

-And Modern told CNN in a statement the company “shares the urgency” associated with the need at taking a closer look at Covid-19 vaccines for children.
+And Moderna “shares the urgency” associated with the need at taking a closer look at Covid-19 vaccines for children,” the company told CNN in a statement.

 “Now that Moderna has sufficient safety data in adults, we plan to be starting pediatric trials in the near future, subject to regulatory approval.”

-Note: CORRECTION: This story has been updated to correct Covid-19’s ranking among causes of death in the US, according to the latest available CDC data.
-It is currently third.